agarwaladiti423/ShuffleAndSort_App/README.md

 # ShuffleAndSort_App
 #Designed in Vanilla javascript

+It consists of generic library which can be modified, so the no of rows and columns in the board can be changed as per the requirement.

 The page consists of 9 numbered cards which can be manipulated by using the shuffle and short buttons.

 Using JavaScript, allow the user to: